Commonly used for non-profit organisations and associations.

 Start trading in a few hours.
 Documents are available in your online account.
 Printed docs are sent out the next day.

-Online Filings is a Companies House authorised formation agent.
+Online Filings is a Companies House authorised formation agent and approved filing and secretarial software provider.
 This means that we have developped our own incorporation software, approved by Companies House which securely sends all your information directly to Companies House.

 We have simplified the formation process by creating a streamlined registration form.
 Our online digital assistant provides useful tips for a step by step support.
 Your limited company can be incorporated within a few hours and your new business bank account will be ready within days.